ember-learn/guides-source/guides/release/models/index.md

 look for plugins on [Ember Observer](https://www.emberobserver.com/), and search for community-made tutorials.

-## What are Ember Data models?
+## What are EmberData models?

-In Ember Data, models are objects that represent the underlying data that your application presents to the user.
+In EmberData, models are objects that represent the underlying data that your application presents to the user.
-Note that Ember Data models are a different concept than the [`model`](../routing/specifying-a-routes-model/) method on Routes, although they share the same name.
+Note that EmberData models are a different concept than the [`model`](../routing/specifying-a-routes-model/) method on Routes, although they share the same name.